What

 of your appointments.

-5.)
-Some female doctors allow
+5) Some female

-information about shadowing on this article: Is
+See more information about shadowing on this article: Is

 physician shadowing harmful for patients?.
 Find out if the